 17 of 20

 For 3 to 7 players, ages 10 and up.
 Designed by Serge Laget and Bruno Cathala, published by Days of Wonder.

 Shadows Over Camelot is a cooperative game, but it begins with each player being dealt a "loyalty" card.
 That means that it's possible (but not certain) that one player will be a traitor.
 The traitor wins if everyone else loses; otherwise, the players win collectively.
 On each turn, you must first help the forces of evil before you can work to complete a quest.
-Depending on the... outcome of these actions, white or black swords may be added to the board.
+Depending on the outcome of these actions, white or black swords may be added to the board.
 At the end of the game, the traitor wins if there are not more white swords than black.
-Shadows Over Camelot was my pick as the best board game of 2005.
+Shadows Over Camelot was our pick as the best board game of 2005.

 18 of 20

 War of the Ring (2004)